barbagroup/cuIBM/README.md

 * Cannot choose the Krylov solver.
 * TairaColoniusSolver and FadlunEtAlSolver fail if no body is present.
 * Individual forces are not calculated if multiple bodies are present.
-* FadlunEtAlSolver has not been validated for cases with moving bodies.
+* FadlunEtAlSolver has not been tested for cases with multiple or moving bodies.